layer5io/istio-service-mesh-workshop/lab-2/README.md

 On Istio 0.8.0, Jaeger is deployed as part of `istio-0.8.0.yaml` or `istio-appoptics-loggly-0.8.0.yaml`.

+Service graph is another add-on which can be used to generate a graph of services within an Istio mesh.
+On Istio 0.8.0, service graph is deployed as part of `istio-0.8.0.yaml` or `istio-appoptics-loggly-0.8.0.yaml`.

 #####Grafana, Prometheus
 On Istio 0.7.1, you can deploy prometheus by running the following command: